GoogleCloudPlatform/community/tutorials/envoy-flask-google-container-engine.md

 Note that this service is type `ClusterIP`, so that it can be seen only within the cluster.

-To start the database, just run
+To start the database, just run:

 ```
 bash up.sh postgres